Princess Maker 2

 is a 1993 Japanese video game developed by the company Gainax.
 It is the second installment in the Princess Maker series of social simulation games where the player must act as a parental figure and raise a young girl.
-The player takes role of a War Hero who raises a girl to the age of 18.
+The player takes the role of a war hero who raises a girl to the age of 18.
 At the end of the game, the daughter goes into a line of work; what this work is, how much talent she has for it, her marital life, and her overall happiness all depend on the player's actions throughout the game.

 After the initial release for the Japanese PC-9801 personal computer, it has been subsequently released for many other personal computers and Video game consoles.
 The game has been translated into English, Korean, and Chinese.

-Story
+Plot

 The game takes place in a fantasy world roughly modeled after medieval Europe with the starting year is given as 1210 K.D.
 The player's character is a famous warrior who defended the kingdom from an invasion by Lucifon, the Prince of Darkness (a corruption of Lucifer); consequently, he is known throughout the land as a military hero and receives an annual salary from the palace.
 One night, he receives a communication from a god whose identity is determined by the birth-date the player selects at the beginning of the game.
 This god bestows upon the mentioned player a child of the heavens, and it is their duty to raise her from the age of 10 to the age of 18, at which point she will enter a line of work; the most desirable outcome is that of a royal princess.